sikesbc/defi-final-project/README.md

 - [QUICKSTART.md](QUICKSTART.md) - Setup guide
 - [DEPLOYMENT.md](DEPLOYMENT.md) - Production deployment instructions
 - [TROUBLESHOOTING.md](TROUBLESHOOTING.md) - Common issues and solutions

+## Notes / Known Limitations

+If no attack data is present, the API returns an empty dataset and the chatbot responds accordingly.
+This is expected behavior when Supabase is not populated.

 ## License